Walter Weller: Recordings

 Weller's recordings include work with Fuga Libera, Decca, EMI, Ars Musici, Collins Classics, Camerata Tokyo and Chandos Records.

 The Weller Quartet's recordings for Decca Records included Haydn’s complete Op 33, Mozart, Beethoven, Brahms, Berg and Shostakovich.
 Weller's recording début as a conductor was with the Suisse Romande Orchestra, in Shostakovich's Symphony No. 1 and Symphony No. 9.
 His recordings of the Beethoven, Mendelssohn and Prokofiev symphony cycles have long remained available on LP and CD.

 Recognition

 Weller was awarded the Grand Decoration of Honour in Silver for services to the Republic of Austria in 1998.
 He was also the recipient of the Mozart Interpretationspreis, Salzburg.
 In Vienna, he was awarded the "Golden Beethoven Medal".

 The Bank of Scotland honored Weller by printing his portrait on a special 50 pound note.

+Weller was thanked in the acknowledgements to Jilly Cooper's novel Appassionata, due to his support to her research.